ghostpress/ma751-project/README.md

 Tasks this week:

 1. Lucia to test ridge regression
-2. Lucia to merge train_ and val_ csv files (if all using cross-validation)
-3. Lucia to start writing report
-4. Loc to use scikit-learn to train ML model
+2. Loc to use scikit-learn to train ML model
-5. Firas to implement regression trees
+3. Firas to push regression trees